We are grateful for our interns and externs!

 Dates and Deadlines

 Decision Notification: JusticeMatters will invite select applicants to interview and internship offers will be made on a rolling basis.
-All applicants will be notified by May 7, 2021.
+All applicants will be notified by the start of the fall semester.

 *Law schools allow students to receive academic credit for gaining legal experience outside the classroom.
 If you are interested in externing with us, please check with the externship coordinator before submitting an application.
 If you are law school faculty or staff and have a question, please submit your inquiry here and we will contact you.